Sauteéd Cabbage with Bacon, Onion, Dill, Lemon Zest

 - 2 teaspoons dried dill Order Here

 - Take outer leaves off cabbage.
 Rinse any dirt off of cabbage.

 - Cut bacon across into lardons.

 - Saute the bacon well, but not to super crispy.

-- Slice onion in thin slices, cook in the bacon grease, just until softened but not browned and then add in cabbage and Irish butter.
+- Slice onion in thin slices, cook in the bacon grease with lardons, just until softened but not browned and then add in cabbage and Irish butter.
 Remove garlic cloves.

 - Cook on low heat, while stirring occasionally until the cabbage is softened.
 Add in a touch of lemon zest at the last few minutes for fragrance.
 Add in fresh dill if you have it, but dried will be okay too.

 - You can choose to brown the cabbage by turning the heat up to medium high.
 If you can refrigerate and reheat, you will have more flavor, but it's not necessary.

 - Season with salt and pepper to taste.

 - Options: If you are adding an apple, slice thinly (can leave skin on) and sauté with onion.